gvwilson/sdxpy/src/test/index.md

 But today's tools don't do that, and any IDE smart enough to translate between comprehension levels automatically would also be smart enough to write the code without our help.

+*Please see [%x bonus %] for extra material related to these ideas.*

 ## Summary {: #test-summary}